-I’ve found myself in coincidental circumstances lately regarding the topic of counting calories.
-Specifically, the angle that counting calories is wrong because the numbers aren’t factual.
+Lately, I’ve found myself in coincidental circumstances regarding the topic of counting calories.
+Specifically focused on the angle that counting calories is wrong because the numbers aren’t factual.

 To be clear, I appreciate voices of reason and accuracy in the scientific community.
 When we quibble over details, it means a lot when considering phrases like “statistical significance.”
 I have no problem with attaining better methods, new approaches, or debunking old ones.
-People studying the research aren’t wrong in finding flaws in exact calorie counting.
+People studying the research aren’t wrong to find flaws in exact calorie counting.
 Doing your job well and reporting on inaccuracies isn’t the issue.
 Discouraging the average dieter who is trying to change their life while attacking everything they’ve been doing, well…

-The problem is when inaccuracies are overblown for clickbait or selling a different (and always equally as flawed/statistically sketchy) method.
-Again the pattern emerges (quite frequently in the health industry) that your effort is useless or even part of a compulsive disorder but “look at our method over here.”
+The problem occurs when inaccuracies are overblown for clickbait or selling a different (and always equally as flawed/statistically sketchy) method.
+Again the pattern emerges (as it does quite frequently in the health industry) that your effort is useless or even part of a compulsive disorder but that you should “look at our method over here.”
 The calorie as we know it is dead, useless; and if you take part in counting those numbers, you’re doing it wrong or so they say.

 Spoiler 1: The average assessment of caloric content is erroneous.

 Spoiler 2: Being obsessive about the numbers isn’t the answer to your body composition problems in the first place.

-Spoiler 3: There are 101 ways and plans to make changes to your diet that have nothing to do with the knowledge of calories which in no ways means it’s meaningless or destructive knowledge to obtain.
+Spoiler 3: There are 101 ways and plans to change your diet that have nothing to do with the knowledge of calories; however, this in no ways means it’s meaningless or destructive knowledge to obtain.

 What Does the Research Say about Caloric Accuracy?

 How accurate are the general calories we know of today?
 How close do those nutritional facts line up?

 It’s “not that bad” when to trying to exhume energy in a measured “vacuum” to mimic the effects of caloric burn in the human body.
 When you think of it like that, it’s downright magical.